jlpteaching/ECS154B/syllabus/syllabus.rst

 Prerequisites
 -------------

-Course 154A or both Electrical and Computer Engineering 170 and Electrical and Computer Engineering 180A.
+ECS 154A; or both EEC 170 and EEC 180A.

 Assignments and Tests
 ---------------------

-Grading breakdown
+Grading Breakdown
 ~~~~~~~~~~~~~~~~~

 =============  ===